BTBRBorn/selfGPT/README.md

 But why implement everything from scratch.
 There are many great open source pretrained models I can finetune to my needs, right?
 In my opinion, if you really want to understand every aspects of a system, you should build one from scratch.
 And also I love doing it.
 It is so fun :).
-Another good reason, I want to invent much more efficient model architecture than already existing ones (inference and/or training).
-We will still need multi gpu training of course but if I can invent a more efficient architecture, I can find investment much more easily to train a multi gpu model, and build a team to help me.
+And I am also using this module to test different transformer variants.

 Since I wanted to experiment with different vocabulary sizes, I also wrote a tokenizer class that can be trained with BPE.

-So far I used this module only with my laptop's gpu (Nvidia GeForce RTX 3600 6G).
-I got validation loss around 3.9 without even trying (FineWebEdu 10BT dataset).
-This was only for confirming that everything works properly.
-I will run a real training run with a P100 and share the results.

 # Usage
 Even though module is written for personal use for now, I still think someone might want use it so I will share